China and the U.S. produce more impactful AI research when collaborating together: Results

 \subsubsection{Role of the U.S.\ and China in AI research}

 We start our analysis by exploring the countries that lead global AI research.
 To this end, we utilize Microsoft Academic Graph (MAG) \cite{sinha2015overview}, a widely used dataset containing detailed records of over 263 million scientific publications authored by 271 million scientists.
-Given our focus on AI research, we focus on papers with the AI field of science classification according to MAG.
-For each AI paper, we consider the country where of last author's affiliation as that paper's country of origin.
+Given our focus on AI research, we focus on papers with the AI field classification according to MAG.
+For each AI paper, we consider the country of the last author's affiliation as that paper's country of origin.
 This is based on the convention that the last author is typically ``the head of the lab that hosted most of the research'' \cite{venkatraman2010conventions}.
 To compare countries in terms of AI research, we focus on four outcome measures: productivity, impact, novelty, and number of scientists.
 In particular, we measure productivity as the number of AI papers produced by the country.
-Following AlShebli et al.\ \cite{alshebli2022Beijing}, we assess impact as the number of citations that AI papers from the country have accumulated within the first two years post publication.
-We quantity novelty using the measure proposed by Uzzi et al.\ \cite{uzzi2013atypical, lin2022new}.
-Intuitively, for any given paper, the measure considers all pairs of journals referenced therein, and for each pair, quantifies the likelihood of them being co-cited.
-If this likelihood is much less than expected by random chance, this is a sign the paper is novel in the way it builds on previous work.
-Finally, to measure the number of AI scientists who reside in any given country, we first identify AI scientists following the approach of AlShebli et al.\ \cite{alshebli2022Beijing}.
-In particular, we use the MAG dataset, and classify each publishing researcher as an AI scientist if they authored at least three papers, the majority of which are classified as AI papers.
-The number of AI scientists in any given country is taken as the number of those whose affiliation resides in that country.
-We analyze these outcome measures between the years 2000 to 2020 (inclusive), resulting in a dataset of 5,399,828 papers and 362,929 scientists.
-Note, however, that we only measure impact up to the year 2018, to allow for citations to accumulate during the two years post publication.
+In line with common practices in the scientometrics literature, we adopt the approach of AlShebli et al. (2022) \cite{alshebli2022Beijing} to assess impact as the number of citations that AI papers from the country have accumulated within the first two years post-publication.
+This time frame is widely recognized as an indicator that strongly correlates with the overall citation performance over longer periods.